luminus-framework/luminus/resources/public/md/clojurescript.md

   :closure-warnings {:non-standard-jsdoc :off}}}
 ```

+A useful site for extracting externs can be found [here](http://www.dotnetwise.com/Code/Externs/).

 ### Interacting with JavaScript

 All the global JavaScript functions and variables are available via the `js` namespace.